-Well-being: How firefighters can adopt healthy sleep habits
+Well-being: 6 ways firefighters can get better sleep

 Poor sleep is bad news for firefighters.
 After combing through the latest research on sleep deprivation, poor sleep and insomnia, I decided to write this column on sleep and review some sleep-improving strategies for firefighters.

 Over time, the nature of fire fighting conditions people to become light sleepers, with the ability to wake up at any time of day to respond to a call immediately.

 This process has put the health of many firefighters at risk.

 In a landmark 2014 study in the Journal of Clinical Sleep Medicine, researchers from Brigham and Women’s Hospital interviewed 7, 000 firefighters from 66 fire departments across the United States.
 The researchers found about 37 per cent of those firefighters had an undiagnosed sleep disorder, including obstructive sleep apnea, restless legs syndrome, shift work disorders, and insomnia.

 According to the Institute of Medicine’s Committee on Sleep Medicine and Research, people who sleep less than seven hours a night for 30 days have increased rates of obesity, diabetes, cardiovascular disease, hypertension, anxiety symptoms, depression and alcohol use.